 Quick to cook and difficult to fail, spicy cumin chicken thighs with green beans is inspired by a popular Chinese street food.
 An easy pan-fried dish full of flavour.

-In my last post “Easy Chinese tortilla”, I mentioned using pan-fried chicken thighs as a filling.
+In my last post “Easy Chinese Spring Pancakes ”, I mentioned using pan-fried chicken thighs as a filling.
 I cooked some yesterday, served with potato wedges.
 It was a quick and easy dinner packed with flavour.
 Even though it was a bit too hot for the youngsters in our Red House, they still enjoyed it very much.
 “It’s just too delicious!” one of them said.
 For those who have been asking about this dish, here it is, my recipe of spicy cumin chicken thighs with green beans.

 Inspired by Chinese lamb skewers